 One goal of watershed management is to ensure that the existing water quality meets all water quality standards and criteria.
 Under the Federal Clean Water Act (CWA), Section 303(d) and 305(b), each state is mandated to identify impaired waters where designated uses of the waterway are not supported by the water quality.
 Pursuant to the CWA, the N.J.A.C.
 7:9B Surface Water Quality Standards set the required water quality for each waterbody according to its designated use.
-The NJDEP then compares measured water quality data to the standards to determine which waterways are impaired and require the development of a Total Maximum Daily Load (TMDL); these relevant water quality standards are displayed in Table 5.
-Through the TMDL process, the necessary reductions of the pollutant or pollutants will be calculated so that designated uses can be met.
+The NJDEP then compares measured water quality data to the standards to determine which waterways are impaired and require the development of a Total Maximum Daily Load (TMDL).
+Through the TMDL process, the necessary reductions of the pollutant or pollutants will be calculated so that the designated uses can be met.

-Pursuant to the Federal Clean Water Act, the NJDEP summarized water quality in the State in its biennial report entitled "New Jersey's Water Quality Inventory Report," or 305(b) report.
-The State also prepared a list of impaired waterbodies to meet 303(d) requirements; this report was entitled "Identification and Setting of Priorities for 303(d) requirements under Section 303(d)(1)(A) of the Federal Clean Water Act" and was most recently submitted in 1998.
+Pursuant to the Federal Clean Water Act, the NJDEP summarized water quality in the State in its biennial report entitled "New Jersey's Water Quality Inventory Report," or 305(b) Report.
+The State also prepared a list of impaired waterbodies to meet 303(d) requirements; this report was entitled "Identification and Setting of Priorities for 303(d)

+requirements under Section 303(d)(1)(A) of the Federal Clean Water Act" and was most recently submitted in 1998.